-- 52. Termination of a contract of service (1) A contract of service may be terminated in accordance with the provisions of this Part. - (2) Despite anything in this Act, an employer must not terminate the services of an employee during a period where the employee: - (a) is absent from work on account of his or her being sick; or - (b) is on paternity or maternity leave. - (3) Despite subsection (2), an employer may terminate an employee's services during the employee's sick leave if the employer is satisfied, upon being provided a medical report by the employee relating to the employee's sickness, that the employee will be unable to continue to provide the services at that time and in future as a result of the sickness.
+- 52. Termination of a contract of service (1) A contract of service may be terminated in accordance with the provisions of this Part. - (2) Despite anything in this Act, an employer must not terminate the services of an employee by reason of the employee: - (a) being absent from work on account of his or her being sick; or - (b) being on paternity or maternity leave; or - (c) making an enquiry to any public body or trade union about the employer's compliance with this Act or the Occupational Safety and Health Act 2002. - (3) Despite subsection (2), an employer may terminate an employee's services during the employee's sick leave if the employer is satisfied, upon being provided a medical report by the employee relating to the employee's sickness, that the employee will be unable to continue to provide the services at that time and in future as a result of the sickness.